 Bayer Pharma AG (formerly known as Bayer Schering Pharma AG) - In March 2007, the Company entered into a license agreement (the "Bayer Agreement") with Bayer Schering Pharma AG ("Bayer") for a worldwide, exclusive license to develop and commercialize entinostat and any other products containing the same active ingredient.
 Under the terms of the Bayer Agreement, the Company paid a nonrefundable up-front license fee of \$2.0 million and is responsible for the development and marketing of entinostat.
 The Company recorded the \$2.0 million license fee as research and development expense during the year ended December 31, 2007, as it had no alternative future use.
 The Company will pay Bayer royalties on a sliding scale based on net sales, if any, and make future milestone payments to Bayer of up to \$150.0 million in the event that certain specified development and regulatory goals and sales levels are achieved.
-In June 2014, a development milestone was achieved, and the Company recorded \$2.0 million of research and development expense.
-The milestone payment was originally due on July 30, 2014.
-During the third quarter of 2014, the Company negotiated the following extended payment terms: \$1.0 million is due before December 31, 2014 and \$1.0 million before the earlier of (i) the Company's receipt of at least \$50.0 million in gross proceeds from an equity financing or (ii) July 31, 2015.
-Interest is being accrued at LIBOR plus 2% per annum during the period the amount is outstanding.
-The outstanding balance related to this milestone payment as of December 31, 2014, of \$1.0 million was paid in January 2015.
+In June 2014, a development milestone was achieved, and the Company recorded \$2.0 million of research and development expense, which has been fully paid.

 In connection with the Bayer Agreement, the Company issued to Bayer a warrant to purchase the number of shares of the Company's common stock equal to 1.75% of the shares of common stock outstanding on a fully diluted basis as of the earlier of the date the warrant is exercised or the closing of the Company's IPO.
 The warrant contains anti-dilution protection to maintain Bayer's potential ownership at 1.75% of the shares of common stock outstanding on a fully diluted basis, which requires that the actual number of shares of common stock issuable pursuant to the warrant be increased or decreased for any changes in the fully diluted shares of common stock outstanding.
-The warrant is exercisable at an exercise price of \$1.23 per share and expires upon the earlier of the 10-year anniversary of the closing of the Company's IPO or the date of the consummation of a disposition transaction.
+The warrant is exercisable at an exercise price of \$1.54 per share and expires upon the earlier of the 10-year anniversary of the closing of the Company's IPO or the date of the consummation of a disposition transaction.